corispade/Movie_Analysis_ETL/README.md

  - Clean "running time" column: Convert to strings, extract the values, convert strings to numeric values, apply a function that converts hour and minute capture groups
  - Review the cleaned DataFrame

-Deliverable 3: Extract and Transform the Kaggle data
+### Deliverable 3: Extract and Transform the Kaggle data
+* Add a "clean_movie" function that cleans the column names and merges duplicate columns
+* Add a "extract_transform_load" function that cleans the wikipedia data set, kaggle metadata and ratings data set
+ - Wikipedia data set cleaned in deliverable 2
+ - Clean Kaggle metadata
+ - Merge Kaggle metadata and Wikipedia data into one DataFrame
+ - Clean merged dataframe by filling in missing values and dropping duplicate columns
+ - Rename and reorder columns to clean the look
+ - Transform the ratings data
+ - Merge ratings data with the combined Kaggle and Wikipedia DataFrame
+ - Fill in all missing values with "0"

-Deliverable 4: Create the Movie Database
+### Deliverable 4: Create the Movie Database

 ## Resources:
-Sources:
+Sources: wikipedia-movies.json, movies_metadata.csv, ratings.csv

 Software: Python 3.7.6, Conda 4.10.1

 Environment: Jupyter Notebook

-Dependencies:
+Dependencies: json, pandas, numpy, re, sqlalchemy, psychopg2, time

 # Results: